Searching teens become Inspir(Ed.)

 The program’s core courses address foundational aspects of teaching, such as educational philosophy, learning psychology, and curriculum theory as well as more practical dimensions of teaching such as student assessment, classroom management, and instructional planning.

-NOTE: To apply to the SSCP, you must first apply to the CSU Stanislaus Graduate Program.
+NOTE: To apply to the SSCP, you must first apply to the Stanislaus State Graduate Program.
 This is a separate application process.
 Students may not be admitted to the SSCP without university graduate admission.

 CREDENTIAL PROGRAM INFORMATION